tiffanyv185/T1A2-Portfolio/docs/README.md

 * Introduction (text and header component)

 ![introduction-name-and-photo](./Screenshot-Introduction.png)
 There is a large introduction with my name and photo on the site's landing page.
-This will hopefully establish and reinforce my personal brand and create a lasting and memorable first impression to users.
+This will hopefully establish and reinforce my personal brand and create a lasting and memorable first impression on users.
 <br>
 * Buttons (graphical component)